mahmoud021/RateLimiter/README.md

    //code
 }
 ```
-so each user will have his own buket , and we use ConcurrentHashMap is a thread-safe implementation of the Map interface in Java, which means multiple threads can access it simultaneously without any synchronization issues.
+so each user will have his own buket , ConcurrentHashMap is a thread-safe implementation of the Map interface in Java, which means multiple threads can access it simultaneously without any synchronization issues.
 #### at this point we need to write the code that manage  cach entries by ourself
    - we need to write entry into our cache
    - remove entry  from cache